 An Angular directive is a class that enhances the behavior or appearance of DOM elements in an Angular application.
 There are three types:

-- Component directives, which define views and application logic.
+- Component directives — define views and application logic.

-- Attribute directives, which modify the look or behavior of existing elements (e.g., applying styles or handling events).
+- Attribute directives — modify the look or behavior of existing elements (e.g., styles or events).

-- Structural directives, which change the layout by adding or removing elements from the DOM (*ngIf, *ngFor).
+- Structural directives — change layout by adding/removing elements (*ngIf, *ngFor).

-Directives are used to create reusable and dynamic components, manipulate element styles, handle user interactions, and control the structure of the user interface efficiently.
+Directives help you build reusable, dynamic UIs, manipulate styles, handle interactions, and control structure efficiently.

 Below is the code for the directive.
 You can modify the selector and directive name as needed: